myselfbasil/GitFlow/CONTRIBUTING.md

 ### Write Documentation

-GitFlow CLI Tool could always use more documentation, whether as part of the official documentation, in docstrings, or even on the web in blog posts, articles, and such.
+GitFlow Spotlight could always use more documentation, whether as part of the official documentation, in comments, or even on the web in blog posts, articles, and such.

 ### Submit Feedback